MGACHA/Marketing_Dashboard/README.md

 Spend - how much money was spent on the campaign
 Example: 120.50 GBP spent on Google Ads that day.

+# VS_load_to_msSQL - script
+This py script loads data into SQL and creates tables with aggregated data

+Alternatively, a SQL script can be used to do it directly in MSSQL

+# SQL scripts:

+SQL_create_database - create a database in MSsql

+SQL_loadCSV - load cvs file as a table

+SQL_marketing_campaigns - create the tables and load the data into

 # Marketing_analytics.png